tari-project/tari-dan/applications/tari_watcher/README.md

 ```
 - auto_register: automatically re-register the node
 - auto_restart: automatically restart the node if it goes down
-- epochs_before: amount of epochs before the registration expires to register again
 ```

 ### Project